rsedxcftvgyhbujnkiqwe/linux-hammer-scripts/README.md

 ```
 -f: Optional, format override.
 Use -f dxt5 if transparency on linux is desired.
 Default is dxt1
 -w, -h: Optional, width and height overridest to be passed to vtex2.
 Must be powers of two.
-        If width and height are not specified, script will round down to nearest power of 2 for width and height (square)
+        If width and height are not specified, script will round down to nearest power of 2.
 wild_pattern: Pattern to use for files.
 Must be enclosed in quotes.
         Example: animvtf "myfile_*.jpg" output
 file_name: Name of gif/vtf to use as output
 ```
 If width and height are both not specified, it will take the shortest side, round it down to the nearest power of two, and set it to a square with that resolution.